PennBBL/antssst/README.md

 To the container, you must:
 1. Bind the subject's fMRIPrep output directory (`/Users/kzoner/BBL/projects/ANTS/data/fmriprep/sub-93811/`) to the input directory in the container (`/data/input/fmriprep`).

-2. Bind the subject's sub-directory within the overarching NTsLongitudinal output directory (`/Users/kzoner/BBL/projects/ANTS/data/ANTsLongitudinal/subjects/sub-93811`) to the output directory in the container (`/data/output`).
+2. Bind the subject's sub-directory within the overarching ANTsLongitudinal output directory (`/Users/kzoner/BBL/projects/ANTS/data/ANTsLongitudinal/subjects/sub-93811`) to the output directory in the container (`/data/output`).

 3. Specify the Docker image and version.
 Run `docker images` to see if you have the correct version pulled.